The North Face Better Than Naked Short Sleeve Review

 For the Women’s Better Than Naked Short Sleeve, TNF has also included shoulder cut outs to also dump heat/sweat.
 I was a little hesitant about the cut outs because I was worried about a running vest rubbing my shoulders or getting sunburned back there.
 While wearing both my Mountain Hardwear Fluid Race Vest and Ultimate Direction AK Race Vest 2.0, I didn’t experience any discomfort and found the shoulder cut outs to be functional and add a bit of style to the top.
 In the photo above, I am also wearing TNF Bounce B Gone Sports Bra; the straps peak out of the top slightly on the sides.

 You may be asking, if there are shoulder cut outs, why not wear a tank top instead?
 Running in a tank with a pack and sports bra can offer up some chaffing challenges, but also puts your shoulders out in a the sun a bit more than a cap sleeve t-shirt.
-If you prefer a tank, check out the Better Than Naked Tank (review coming soon).

 The Better Than Naked Short Sleeve features welded and seam taped seams over the front shoulder area, which eliminates any rubbing when wearing a pack.
 Under the arm there is no seam whatsoever, which is awesome, no chaffing!
 Instead, TNF has a series of flat lock seams that that encircle the underarm and hip region, without running along your side in one straight line.
 The front hem of the shirt also features seam taping to keep the shirt flowy and easy to pull up to wipe sweat.

 Better Than Naked Short Sleeve Style and Fit